 Gallium in PET studies

 68Ga is a positron emitter with half-life of 67.7 min.
 Branching ratio is 0.8914, that is, β+ particle is produced in 89.14% of decay events of this isotope.
 68Ga has markedly higher maximum positron energy (1.9 MeV) than 18F (0.634 MeV), which causes stronger partial volume effect.
 Higher positron energy also leads to higher Cerenkov light output, which could be detected using optical imaging devices (Cerenkov luminescence imaging).

 [68Ga]Ga3+ is mostly used to label specific ligands via bifunctional chelating agents (Spang et al., 2016), such as NODAGA, HBED-CC, and DOTA.
 68Ga can also be used for non-targeted imaging: albumin, albumin nanoparticles, and albumin macroaggregates have been labelled with 68Ga for imaging tissue plasma volume, perfusion, and vascular permeability; 68Ga-labelled carbon nanoparticle aerosol can be used for measurement of lung ventilation and for diagnosis of pulmonary emboli; 68GaCl, 68Ga-citrate, and 68Ga-labelled transferrin have been used for infection, inflammation, and cancer imaging.

 67Ga is a gamma (93, 184, 296, and 388 keV) emitter, used in SPECT imaging.
 It is produced with cyclotrons, and it has half-life of 78.3 hours (3.3 days).
-67Ga-citrate and -chloride were extensively used for imaging inflammation and infections of musculoskeletal origin in the 1970s and early 1980s.
+67Ga-citrate and -chloride were extensively used for imaging inflammation of musculoskeletal origin in the 1970s and early 1980s.
 SPECT imaging was usually started ∼2 days after 67Ga-citrate administration, while for 68Ga-citrate the waiting time is usually 1 hour.

 Increased perfusion provides more Ga3+ to the inflamed tissue or tumour.
 Plasma protein bound Ga3+ enters interstitial space in tissues more easily if endothelial junctions of capillaries are loosened because of inflammation or tumour growth.
 For instance, the acute effect of histamine leads to increased uptake of 67Ga-citrate, parallel to development of tissue oedema (Kohno et al., 1987).
 Ga3+-transferrin may still not be optimal for assessing vascular permeability because of its insufficient stability (Brunetti et al., 1988; Staker et al., 1991).
 Also leukocytes migrate to the sites of inflammation, and degranulation of neutrophils releases lactoferrin to the extracellular space; lymphocytes have lactoferrin-binding surface receptors.
 Monocyte-macrophage lineage cells accumulate iron, and Ga3+ as well (Ujula et al., 2010).
 Ga3+ has been found to be concentrated in the lysosomes of macrophages, mainly as phosphate precipitates (Berry, 1996).

 Ga3+ also binds to the siderophore molecules of bacteria and fungi, and the Ga3+-siderophore complex can them be transported into the pathogenic micro-organisms.
 Therefore increased [68Ga]Ga3+ and [67Ga]Ga3+ uptake can be seen in both infected and inflamed tissue (Tsan, 1985; Ando et al., 1990).
 Deferoxamine (DFOA), ferrioxamine E (FOXE), and triacetylfurarinine C (TAFC) are iron-binding compounds produced by bacteria, which also bind Ga3+.
 Labelled with 68Ga, these can be used for specific infection imaging.

 Autio A, Virtanen H, Tolvanen T, Liljenbäck H, Oikonen V, Saanijoki T, Siitonen R, Käkelä M, Schüssele A, Teräs M, Roivainen A. Absorption, distribution and excretion of intravenously injected 68Ge/68Ga generator eluate in healthy rats, and estimation of human radiation dosimetry.
 EJNMMI Res.
 2015; 5:40. doi: 10.1186/s13550-015-0117-z.